BerkanYesilyurt/Quiz-System-in-PHP-Laravel/README.md

 - Continues with remaining time when page is refreshed
 - Results are displayed one second apart and sequentially

-**_In future versions, it will evolve into a advanced system with awesome design where all operations are manageable within the admin panel._**

 ## Installation
 > Make sure you've installed Composer